EstelleKlevenz/docana-emi-25/README.md

 - concept robust with slightely different keywords
 - imbalance in values bc of keywords length diff?
 - intuition lists tend to have negative connotations ("wrong" ,"dishonest")
-- language not matching for
+- language not matching for reddit / social media
 - not intented to judge content
 - interesting: talesfromtechsupport very evidency
 - advice has an evidence mean but intuition mode